Gap analysis (conservation): U.S. Gap Analysis Project

+Global Projects

+The Kunming-Montreal Global Biodiversity Framework, adopted by 196 countries at COP15 in December 2022, includes Target 3, commonly referred to as “30x30,” which calls for protecting 30% of the world’s land, freshwater, and ocean areas by 2030.
+As of 2022, approximately 17% of land and 8% of marine areas were under some form of formal protection.
+Gap analysis is central to evaluating whether progress toward such targets is meaningful.
+Simply adding land area to a protected area network does not guarantee that the most ecologically important or biodiverse areas are being protected.
+Protected areas have historically tended to be established in convenient locations, often with little human activity already, not necessarily where biodiversity is at greatest risk.
+This concern points to what might be called a “quality gap”, which is the possibility that a country could reach the 30% threshold while still leaving the most critical habitats for biodiversity unprotected.
+Gap analysis tools, including the Protected Areas Database of the United States (PAD-US) and its GAP status coding system (which rates land 1-4 from fully protected to unprotected), have been developed specifically to help distinguish between areas protected areas where restrictions are actually enforced and areas where they are not.

 Critiques and limitations

 Threat indicators, scale dependence & the 'modifiable areal unit problem'

 Indicators of human threats, such as population growth, land use, and road density have been proposed to enhance gap analysis and further prioritize which 'gaps' are most immediately threatened.
 However, because species responses to threats vary, gap analysis can only portray potential threats.
 Indicators of conservation value, such as species richness, have no inherent spatial scale.
 Thus, the optimal scale range for the minimum mapping unit (MMU) is determined on a case-by-case basis, compromising scientific credibility with data availability and cost effectiveness.
 Scale dependence of the MMU as a variant of the 'modifiable areal unit problem', or MAUP.
 The larger the MMU, the more species it will contain, either over-generalizing species richness by using large units or increasing statistical uncertainty for habitat distributions by using small units.
 Scale dependence introduces statistical error in spatial analysis.